 It is an undeniable fact that Tanzania packs the punches on the wild and exotic front but, in our humble opinion, it’s true charm lies in the characteristic warmth and beauty of the Tanzanian people.
 There are more than 260 tribal groups in Tanzania, each with their own distinct culture and traditions, living peacefully side-by-side.

 Over the course of this program you’ll volunteer in Arusha - a buzzing town in the heart of the bush - and Dar es Salaam on the Indian Ocean coast.
-You’ll explore Lake Manyara National Park for a taste of life on the wild side, Moshi - the lush green town on the slopes of Kilimanjaro - and not to be missed, Zanzibar.
+You’ll also have time to explore Lake Manyara National Park for a taste of life on the wild side, Moshi - the lush green town on the slopes of Kilimanjaro - and not to be missed, Zanzibar.

 You’ll fly in over the glistening frozen peaks of Kilimanjaro (pray for a clear day) before stepping out into a wave of equatorial heat.
 Arusha is the gateway to the northern safari circuit, boasting a busy trade in tourism.
 A true cosmopolitan city, strolling along the streets of Arusha you’re just as likely to see a briefcase-toting professional as you are an elegant Maasai warrior, armed with his traditional panga.